sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

    * ``ci/reframe/output/...`` stores ReFrame reports when ``--performance-report`` is passed.

-   These folders are ignored by Git so they can be safely removed between runs if you want a clean workspace.
+   These folders are ignored by Git, therefore they can be removed between runs if you want a clean workspace.

 Extending the campaign